 Feeling like Royalty at the Palace of Versailles

-When you visit Paris, you must visit Versailles.
-Though it is 16 miles away, it is so easy to visit Versailles, thus there should be no excuses why one could not make a trip out there.
+When you visit Paris, you must visit the Palace of Versailles.
+It is one of many beautiful castles in France that is worth a visit.
+Though it is 16 miles away, it is so easy to visit the Palace of Versailles, thus there should be no excuses why one could not make a trip out there.
 Just be prepared to spend at least five hours at the palace because there is so much to see.

-The easiest and cheapest way to get to Versailles from Paris is via RER train.
+To get to the Palace of Versailles from Paris is easy and budget friendly using the RER train.
 To access the RER train you must find the nearest metro station and buy a round trip ticket to Versailles Rive Gauche for 7€ total (told you it was cheap).
 The machine will give you two tickets, one to take you to Versailles and one to take you back to Paris so do not confuse them and do not lose them!
 Once inside the metro station find a map to find your fastest route to RER C (yellow line) which will take you to your destination: Versailles-Rive Gauche.
 When you get off your metro train follow signs that say RER C – most times you will find a small sign next to Versailles Rive-Gauche that will say Chateau de Versailles.
 These are the signs you need to follow.
 Eventually, you will find yourself at the RER C station and will need to look at the monitors for your destination: Versailles Rive-Guache.

 If you are lucky, musicians or other entertainers will train hop onto your train playing music as you make your way to Versailles.
 Since Versailles is such a popular destination the entertainers try to maximize on their opportunity to make money from tourists.
 Yes, it is a touristy attraction, but we enjoyed it.
 It was fun and ignited our excitement more.

 Once you arrive, exit the metro station and follow the crowd to the most glorious palace you will ever see!